By Tim Lambert

 Furthermore, in the 20th century, Durham university expanded.
 St Mary’s College was built in 1952.
 Then in 1960, the School of Oriental Studies opened.
 Grey College followed in 1961.
 Then came St Aidans College in 1965.
 Then Van Mildert College opened in 1966, Trevelyan College followed in 1967, and Collingwood College opened in 1973.

 The National Savings Office opened in Durham in 1961.
 The new County Hall was built in 1963 and the Magistrates Court was built in 1964.
 In 1969 a Museum of the Durham Light Infantry opened.
 The University Botanic Gardens opened in 1970.
 Meanwhile, Kingsgate bridge was built in 1963.
 Leazes Road was built in 1967 and in 1975 a new Elvet bridge was built.
-Also in 1975 Cathedral car park was built.
+Also in 1975 a Cathedral car park was built.

-The Millburngate Shopping Centre was built 1976.
+The Millburngate Shopping Centre was built in 1976.
 It was enlarged in 1987.
 Also in 1987 Durham Castle and Cathedral became world heritage sites.
 In 1999 the Prince Bishops Shopping Centre opened.